Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 1

 affecting.
 I had tea with Mrs

-Binkenshaw, who is an enforced
+Birkenshaw, who is an enforced

-'confine' to her house thru her
+'confine' to her house thro her

 affliction, but remaining remarkably

-cheerful thru it all.
+cheerful thro' it all.

 4

-I stayed at the ∧Sydney Peoples Palace, for
+I stayed at the ∧Sydney Peoples Palace for

-24 days was of a just kindness
+24 days & was shown great kindness

 by all.

-I had been detailed to the diltiade
+I had been detailed to the "Miltiades"

-but ovens more cancelling this at
+but orders came cancelling this at

-the last minute & transforming me
+the last minute & transferring me

-to the aint forces again and the
+to the Aust forces again on the

-trouble to get my [[?]] out
+trouble to get my dunnage out

-& cost me some money, all told
+& cost me some money, all told,

-from first to last 2s/-.
+from first to last 2 5/-.

 The British Reservists embarked on